spirodonfl/codeable_test/README.md

 # What is this?

 A test I took for Codeable.
 I failed it.
-They asked me to write a plugin that allowed for the shopping cart to inflate by 10% when certain products are in the cart.
+They asked me to write a plugin (woocommerce) that allowed for the shopping cart to inflate by 10% when certain products are in the cart.
 Products that trigger inflation should be configurable in the admin dashboard.

 # Why did you fail it?